vanbako/henad/processors/amber/design/design.md

 ## Instruction Format

-- 24 bit (diad) total; only necessary bits for the instruction are coded, the rest are RESERVED (should be all zeros, not checked yet)
+- BAU 24-bit (diad) total; only necessary bits for the instruction are coded, the rest are RESERVED (should be all zeros, not checked yet)
 - **Condition Code (CC):**
   - Field is 4-bit with: 0 = AL, 1 = EQ, 2 = NE, 3 = LT, 4 = GT, 5 = LE, 6 = GE, 7 = BT, 8 = AT, 9 = BE, A = AE
 - **Immediates:**